EduardoFMDCosta/eduardofmdcosta.github.io/_posts/2024-09-21-winning-world-cup.md

 The last time Brazil lifted the World Cup trophy was over two decades ago.
 Since then, we have endured a series of painful eliminations, often at the hands of European teams - including the unforgettable 7-1 loss to Germany on home soil in 2014.
 This has been raising doubts about Brazil's ability to obtain the much-dreamed-of sixth star.

 This article serves as a reminder of an important truth: winning a World Cup is incredibly difficult and it usually takes time.
-Although I do believe that [Brazil's relative prominence in the international football scene tends to diminish][article-dominance], there is no need for over pessimism concerning our capacity to win again.
+Although I believe that [Brazil's relative prominence in the international football scene tends to diminish][article-dominance], there is no need for over-pessimism concerning our capacity to win once more.
 Chances are that our time will come again.

 <!--more-->